lorossi/MK8D-analysis/README.md

 # MK8D-analysis

-**TL:DR**: algorithm to find the best build in Mario Kart 8 Deluxe.
-Results: varying, but these builds looks good:
+**TL:DR**: algorithm to find the best builds in Mario Kart 8 Deluxe, with all the DLCs on Nintendo Switch. **Results are varying**, but these builds looks good:

 | Driver | Vehicle | Tyre | Glider |
 |:---:|:---:|:---:|:---:|